daviddetorres/visual_explore_data_labs/README.md

 ## linear_regression.py
-This script creates a linear regression model of 2nd degree between 2 variables that were identified in the scater matrix to have some relation.
+This script creates a linear regression model of 2nd degree between 2 variables that were identified in the scatter matrix to have some relation.

-Here is a scatter plot of teh data the regression curve in red:
+Here is a scatter plot of the data the regression curve in red:

 ![alt text](./images/linear_regression.png)